octo-technology/OpenTezos/docs/deploy-a-node/networks.md

 ### Test Networks

 Mainnet is the main Tezos network, and as such, it is not appropriate for testing. *is not appropriate for testing*.
-Other networks are available to this end.
+Other networks are available for this.
 Test networks usually run with different constants *to speed up the chain*.

-Test networks have a list of built-in accounts with some funds.
+Test networks have a list of built-in accounts with some provided funds.
 You can obtain the keys to these accounts from a faucet to claim the funds.
 All networks share the same faucet: [faucet.tzalpha.net](https://faucet.tzalpha.net/).
-The keys obtained from this faucet from this faucet work **on all test networks**.
+The keys obtained from this faucet work **on all test networks**.

 The last two built-in networks to be used as a test network are: